jphein/ctmini/README.md

 ## Prototype
 I started with my own prototype to test the ct sensor, and the esphome's native ctsensor component.
 I used the first schematic. the one in the forum post, and it seemed to work.
 ![20240902_113539](https://github.com/user-attachments/assets/80766e44-1a8f-4789-ad2a-26e74f23254c)
 Here is the ESPHome configuration for a simple one sensor test.
 I just used a static 120v to calculate watts, since I have not hooked up any high voltage sensor yet.
+Or, I can import it from a different sensor like this fine fellow: https://youtu.be/fvCqXjey8lI?si=_bgAWkstAmH1iarE

 ### esphome yaml configuration
 ```